Deyaa28/LTE-Congestion-Prediction-Using-Machine-Deep-Learning/README.md

 ### Deep Learning Models
 LSTM and GRU also achieved promising results in predicting PRB Utilization, with LSTM showing slightly better performance in some cases.

-## Conclusion
-The study demonstrates the effectiveness of machine learning and deep learning techniques in predicting LTE network congestion and improving cell site stability.
-The developed models can assist network operators in proactive network optimization and resource allocation.

----

-For more detailed information, refer to the full paper.